-Cologne's KVB line 4: Extension to Niederaußem in planning!
+Cologne's KVB line 4: extension to Niederaußem is being planned!

 Transparenz: Redaktionell erstellt und geprüft.